MPCodeWriter21/Seyed-s-Product-Manager/README.md

 + [LLVM](https://clang.llvm.org/): We use clang to compile the project by default but feel free to change it to GCC or any other compiler if you feel like it.
+  BTW the project is built with C++ standard 20.
 + [make](https://www.gnu.org/software/make/): If you look carefully you see that we have a `Makefile`.
   So...
 You know what you need.
 + The ability to know how to run commands in a command-line: Self explanatory